ovidiuf/image-dovecot/README.md

 ## To Run

 * In the external storage point, create a 'ssl' directory.
 Inside the 'ssl' directory create ./ssl/certs and ./ssl/private.
-Place a ./ssl/certs/dovecot-pub.pem and a ./ssl/private/dovecot-private.pem
+Place (or create) a ./ssl/certs/dovecot-pub.pem and a ./ssl/private/dovecot-private.pem in those directories.

 ```
 cd ssl